 Summary

 I am a postdoctoral research scientist in the Center for Theoretical Neuroscience at Columbia University.
+I was recently awarded an NINDS K99/R00 Transition to Independence award, and will be applying for faculty jobs in the coming cycles.
 I did my graduate work with David Freedman at The University of Chicago.

 Outside my research, I am a member and steward of the Columbia Postdoctoral Worker union.
 I am interested in cooperative living, eating, and other forms of sharing resources.
 Other activities, interests, and hobbies include: working toward police and prison abolition, reading poetry, gardening, learning to paint and draw, playing board games, backpacking, canoeing, canyoneering.

-Related to some of these interests, I have recently completed a zine project: A botanical companion to The Wild Iris (web, pdf), a reference companion to the book of poetry by Louise Gluck.
+Related to some of these interests, I recently made a zine: A botanical companion to The Wild Iris (web, pdf), a reference companion to the book of poetry by Louise Gluck.

 Pronouns: he/they